TF2Maps/TF2MChatBots/README.md

 # SteamBotLite
-Needs a name-change, it does bot stuff for TF2Maps.
-Easily configurable.
+Needs a name-change, it does bot stuff for TF2Maps on the Steam and Discord platforms and is easily configurable and modifiable

 #USE AT YOUR OWN RISK